olufemi29/Pet-Adoption-Containerisation-Project-Application-Team_1/README.md

 Sample Spring boot application
-To demonstrate CICD of a java web App
+To demonstrate CICD of a java web App.